 Today, Canon Europe also launches the CJ18ex7.6B KASE – a compact and lightweight 2/3” 4K broadcast zoom lens with exceptional performance, operability, and affordability.
 In addition to this Canon Inc. announces more specifications of the EOS R5 ahead of its official launch – confirming the mirrorless EOS R System camera will shoot comfortably in high-end cinema productions.

-The EOS C300 Mark III will be available from June with the following RSPs:
+The EOS C300 Mark III will be available from June and the CN10X25 IAS S available from July.

-For more information about the new products please visit:
+More information about the new products can be found here: